jkhaui/castro/README.md

 # Castro

-Experiment/PoC to create a "web-native"[1] mobile-first SSR framework with Astro and the following integrations:
+PoC (current status: experimental*) to create a "web-native"[1] mobile-first SSR framework with Astro and the following
+integrations:

 - React-Navigation for SPA/native-esque routing
 - React-Native/React-Native-Web (only used to integrate React-Navigation)